facette/docs/content/docs/configuration/catalog.md

 }

 ```
-<span class="fa fa-info-circle"></span> Note: the name of the configuration file containing the definition will be used to name the *origin* of the data
+<span class="fa fa-info-circle"></span> Note: the name of the configuration file containing the definition will be used
-obtained from this origin in the catalog, i.e. in the example above "my_metrics".
+to name the *origin* of the data obtained from this origin in the catalog, i.e. in the example above “my_metrics”.

 ## Connectors